 -

-Clear options for different priorities: deep lounge (Soletren), upright fit (Altari), easy cleaning (Bladen), plush all-around (Darcy)
+Clear differences in use case: deep lounge (Soletren), upright fit (Altari), easy cleaning (Bladen), plush all-around comfort (Darcy)

 -